 But one of the Associates I met with liked me and thought I had potential, so we stayed in touch and he became my “mentor,” also taking the time to explain what I should be doing.

 I got some introductions from him and also went through my alumni database and started contacting everyone I could find, from MBAs to undergrads.
 Out of every 10 people I would contact, maybe 2-3 would respond, and 1 of those might actually be helpful in terms of winning interviews.

 Once I exhausted that list, I went on LinkedIn to search for VPs and Managing Directors at all the banks and began contacting them.
 The “hit rate” there was much lower, but I met at least 4-5 people who were willing to help.

 I noticed you’ve gotten some questions before on which level of banker is best to target for networking purposes – my experience was that VPs and MDs (senior bankers) were more helpful because they are more in touch with the group’s hiring needs.

 Ironically, this meant that I focused more on some of my “cold contacts” as opposed to friends-of-friends and alumni, since most of them were more junior.

 Q: Interesting to hear that, though I think it depends on the region and what your alumni base looks like as well.

 A: One of the reasons people liked me and supported me is that they liked my story.

-You’ve written a lot about how important your “story” is for interviews, but your “mini-story” is equally important when you’re networking.
+You’ve written about how important your response to the “Walk me through your resume” question is, but your “mini-story” is equally important when you’re networking.